 Smell plays an important part in the enhancement of eroticism.
-Humans, like animals, are said to give off powerful sexual scents called pheromones from their sweat glands when they are in the mood for sexual activity.
-These odorous chemicals work subliminally and are believed to affect the behaviour of others without their even being aware of them.
+Humans, like animals, are said to give off powerful sexual scents called pheromones from their sweat glands when they're in the mood for sexual activity.
+These odorous chemicals work subliminally and are believed to affect the behaviour of others without others even being aware.

 How do I start?

-To start with, something simple should be attempted to build confidence and comfort with the process.
-If you have never done it before you may not know where to start.
-You know your partner and can choose either feet or hands to begin with.
+To start with, attempt something simple to build confidence and comfort with the process.
+If you've never given a massage before, you may not know where to start.
+But you know your partner and can choose either feet or hands to begin with.
 Make a playful, gentle suggestion that you would like to try something new and different and go from there.

-* Start from your partners wrist/ankle, working towards your fingers/toes.
+* Start from your partners wrist/ankle, working towards fingers/toes.

-* Follow the contours of each hand/foot with stroking movements with your finger tips lightly.
+* Follow the contours of each hand/foot with light stroking movements with your fingertips.

-* Gently, slowly squeeze and stretch the fingers/toes one at a time from the left little finger/toe over to the right little finger/toe with your thumb and first finger.
+* Gently squeeze and stretch the fingers/toes one at a time from the left little finger/toe over to the right little finger/toe with your thumb and first finger.